 Virtual reality (VR) was once a predominantly niche entertainment technology.
 But when manufacturers began to drop the price of VR headsets, it quickly gained business relevance.
+Steam VR supported headsets such as HTC Cosmos, HTC Vive and Oculus Rift are under a thousand dollars.

 Today, some VR applications include apartment hunters touring apartments and medical students experiencing rare, high-risk surgeries being performed thousands of miles away.